-This guide has been prepared to help Small and Medium-sized Enterprises (SMEs) and their financial advisers (inhouse or external) to identify, assess and select the optimal blend of financial supports and solutions for their commercial building energy upgrade projects.
-Please note that the guide targets six building types where the main energy users are the building itself and the activities being delivered within it, rather than industrial or manufacturing processes.
-The six building types are:
+Please note that the Guide targets six building types where the main energy users are the building itself and the activities being delivered within it, rather than industrial or manufacturing processes, namely:

-This guide supplements the information provided by the Sustainable Energy Authority of Ireland (SEAI) on Steps to Energy upgrade for businesses (see Step 4 regarding Investing).
-This guide assumes that the previous steps have already been completed.
+This Guide supplements the information provided by the Sustainable Energy Authority of Ireland (SEAI) on Steps to Energy Efficiency for businesses (see diagram below providing an overview).
+This Guide focusses on Step 4 and assumes that the previous steps have already been completed.
 If not, it's recommended to revisit that guidance before moving forward.